Robin (character): Talon (Earth-3)

 The second Talon is a fictional character shown in Teen Titans #38 (2006), the former sidekick of Owlman, created by Geoff Johns and Tony S. Daniel.
 He is a former member of the Crime Society and a member of the Teen Titans during the one-year gap after Infinite Crisis.
-According to an interview with Tony Daniel at Newsarama, Talon is supposed to look like his mentor Owlman.
-He briefly battled Black Adam with his fellow Titans during World War III.
+According to an interview with Tony Daniel at Newsarama, Talon was intended to resemble his mentor Owlman.
 It was revealed in The Search for Ray Palmer: Crime Society that there have been several Talons.
 The first one is shown dressed parallel to that of Grayson's classic Robin costume, including brown pixie boots.
 On post-Crisis Earth-3, the Teen Titans' Talon and Duela Dent, the daughter of the Jokester, had been dating.
 When Duela revealed their relationship to her parents, her father denounced her and the two fled.
 It is unknown how the two managed to flee to New Earth, or what has happened to Talon beyond that.

 Bruce Wayne Junior

 In "The Second Batman and Robin Team" (Batman #131, April 1960), Bruce Wayne's butler Alfred writes a story about the possible future of Batman and Robin.
 In it, Bruce Wayne marries Kathy Kane (Batwoman) and they have a son named Bruce Jr. When Wayne retires as Batman, Dick Grayson takes over the role of the Caped Crusader.
-Bruce Jr., having secretly trained on his own, volunteers to become the new Robin, despite objections from his mother.
-As Robin II, he fights alongside Batman II.
+Bruce Jr., having secretly trained on his own, volunteers to become the new Robin.
 Several subsequent "imaginary stories" featuring Bruce Jr. followed; the last in this series was "Bat-Girl—Batwoman II" in Batman #163 (May 1964).
 Bruce Wayne Jr next appeared in World's Finest Comics #215 (January 1973) as one of the Super-Sons.

-Grant Morrison used the Bruce Wayne Jr. character in JLA #9 (September 1997), in the story "Elseworlds."
-After the supervillain Key traps the Justice Leaguers in dream worlds, Batman dreams of a future in which he is married to Selina Kyle/Catwoman.
-They have a son named Bruce Junior, who was raised from birth to be a superhero and serves as Robin alongside a Tim Drake Batman.

-John Byrne created his own Bruce Jr. in the epilogue of the Batman/Captain America crossover from 1996; this Robin is a red-head and resembles a male Carrie Kelley.
-Captain America wakes up in modern times after having been frozen in ice towards the end of World War II.
-He reunites with Batman, a friend who had helped him when Joker and Red Skull joined forces.
-Cap is amazed to learn that in the time he slept, Bruce Wayne has retired from being Batman, has passed the mantle to Dick Grayson and that his son Bruce Junior is the new Robin.